 As a general rule, the more time you have to save, the greater the percentage of your money you can consider allocating to stocks.
 For those closer to retirement, a healthy allocation to stocks may still be appropriate.
 These days retirement may last for decades, so the money will likely still need to grow for many years even after you retire.

-It's important that your stock exposure matches your comfort with risk, investment horizon, and financial situation.
-With the right asset mix, you should feel comfortable that the ups and downs of the stock market won't undermine your ability to reach your long-term goals.
-That way you'll be less likely to panic and sell when stocks fall—because doing so would lock in losses and could make it harder to recover and reach your goals.
+With creating your asset mix, you should feel comfortable that the ups and downs of the stock market won't undermine your ability to reach your long-term goals.
+That way you'll be less likely to panic and sell when stocks fall—because doing so can lock in losses and could make it harder to recover and reach your goals.

 How much risk can you stomach?
 Take a look at the worst case market scenarios for the 4 different investment mixes shown below.
 During the worst market year since 1926, the conservative portfolio would have lost the least—17.67%, while the aggressive portfolio would have lost the most—60.78%.
 The chart also shows how each investment mix performed over a long period of time, in different markets.
 The average return: 5.94% for the conservative vs. 9.63% for the aggressive mix.

 How age affects how much to invest in stocks